CXianRen/EEN020/assignment/A4/report.md

 + (2)

-we need at least 7 point correspondences to determine E. But by the eight point solver we need 8 point correspondences.
+we need at least 5 point correspondences to determine E(5 points method).
+But by the eight point solver we need 8 point correspondences.

 + (3)